 HUMAN EVOLUTION/PALEOANTHROPOLOGY - 1 CREDIT - 10, 11, 12 Prerequisite: Successful completion of Biology B - This course examines the origins of our species, Homo sapiens, and the major evolutionary milestones in our unique journey to becoming human.
 Comparative studies will be done to most species in our hominid lineage, starting around 7-8 million years ago with the most recent common ancestor we share with the Great Apes.
 These past-to-present comparisons will help us best understand evolution's role in modern humans' variation in traits, genetics, morphology, and behavior.
 Species of focus include the other four Great Apes, the first bipedal hominid, Ardipithecus ramidus, the Australopithecines, and many species from our own genus Homo (H. habilis, H. erectus, H. heidelbergensis, and H. neanderthalensis).
 Emphasis is on paleoanthropology, or the study of fossil evidence for human evolution.
 Topics in the course include primatology, human behavioral ecology, bioarchaeology, human osteology, forensic anthropology, human evolutionary genetics, pre-historic social structures, and the brain & behavior.
 Participation is mandatory (class is discussion-based).
 Reading of scientific journals is frequent (advanced reading skills recommended).

-INTRODUCTION TO FORENSIC SCIENCE - 1 CREDIT - 10, 11, 12 NCAA APPROVED Prerequisite: Integrated Science and Biology - Introduction to Forensic Science is a lab-oriented course that introduces students to the analysis of evidence associated with matters of the law.
+FORENSIC SCIENCE - 1 CREDIT - 10, 11, 12 NCAA APPROVED Prerequisite: Integrated Science and Biology - Forensic Science is a lab-oriented course that introduces students to the analysis of evidence associated with matters of the law.
 Evidence studied includes fingerprints, ink, paper, handwriting, shoe prints, hair and fibers, blood typing, DNA, firearms, and bullets and bullet trajectory.

 ICCC INTRODUCTION TO BIOTECHNOLOGY w/LAB (BPT-162/BPT-163) - 1 HIGH SCHOOL CREDIT AND 3 SEMESTER HOURS OF COLLEGE CREDIT - 11, 12 NCAA APPROVED Prerequisite: Student must have scored at the minimum placement testing levels. - Introduction to Biotechnology is a course which focuses on the fields of biotechnology, biofuels technology, and renewable sources of energy.
 Lecture material will be supplemented with laboratory activities designed to give students a hands-on look at biotechnology, familiarize the student with the production and refining of biofuels, and explore the use of renewable and sustainable energy resources.